rsyncOSX/photosbythomas/content/posts/Flaggspett.md

 lightgallery: true
 ---

-Dendrocopos major or [Great spotted woodpecker - Wikipedia](https://en.wikipedia.org/wiki/Great_spotted_woodpecker) photographed at Horten (Adalstjern) , Norway August 2022 .
+Dendrocopos major or [Great spotted woodpecker - Wikipedia](https://en.wikipedia.org/wiki/Great_spotted_woodpecker) photographed at Hov, Norway September 2022 .

 By click on a photo you can enlarge and browse through all photos in this page by using the browser.